Breastfeeding can take you by surprise and even discourage you from continuing. Here are 9 tips to keep in mind for breastfeeding motivation.

 7. Realize that breastfeeding gets easier

-8. Tell yourself that you can always quit
+8. Tell yourself you can always quit

-Quitting breastfeeding isn’t a sign of failure or that I wasn’t a good mom; it was just the time for me to stop.
-We all eventually quit breastfeeding; each of us just chooses when that time will be.
+Quitting breastfeeding isn’t a parenting failure or a sign that I wasn’t a good mom.
+It was just the time for me to stop.
+We all quit breastfeeding—each of us just chooses when that time will be.